dbohdan/pago/README.md

 # List all entries organized in a tree.
 pago show

-# List entires with a name that matches a regular expression.
+# List entries with a name that matches a regular expression.
 pago find fo

 # Select an entry interactively using a fuzzy finder.